 Malpractice Season 1 Ending Explained

-So, in the penultimate episode of the series, after being suspended from the hospital, Lucinda had gone straight to Jubair to replace Rob in his role writing prescriptions for rich addicts.
+So, in episode 5, after being suspended from the hospital, Lucinda had gone straight to Jubair to replace Rob in his role writing prescriptions for rich addicts.

 However, she was secretly recording him, and she takes this information to George and Norma.
 It isn’t much good on its own, but it’s a start.